Robert Hall (footballer)

-Robert Kieran Dennis Hall (born 20 October 1993) is an English professional footballer who plays for Barnet.
-Hall plays as a forward or on the wing, During his time as a young player at West Ham, Hall spent time on loan at Oxford, Milton Keynes Dons, Birmingham City and Bolton Wanderers before finally signing for Bolton on a permanent basis.
+Robert Kieran Dennis Hall (born 20 October 1993) is an English former professional footballer who played as a forward or on the wing.

+During his time as a young player at West Ham United, Hall spent time on loan at Oxford United, Milton Keynes Dons, Birmingham City and Bolton Wanderers before finally signing for Bolton on a permanent basis.

 Club career

 West Ham United

 Hall began his career with West Ham United in 2001 and signed his first professional contract in October 2010.
 Hall was given squad number 46 for the 2011–12 season and was an unused substitute for West Ham's League Cup defeat by Aldershot Town in August 2011.

 Oxford United (loan)

 In September he signed a one-month loan deal with Oxford United, later extended by a further month.
 He made his debut on 13 September against Dagenham & Redbridge, scoring the only goal in a 1–0 victory, the first of six goals in his ten appearances in all competitions.
 West Ham recalled Hall on 31 October as cover for injured players.
 He did not, however, feature for them and returned to Oxford on a one-month loan on 16 November.
 Hall played four games for Oxford during his second loan spell, without scoring, before being recalled by West Ham on 21 December.
 He made his West Ham debut on 31 December in a 2–1 away defeat to Derby County, coming on in the 79th minute as a substitute for Papa Bouba Diop.